martucs/42_minishell/README.md

         1. < infile      ✓

-        2. infile <      X (this is a syntax error because after the '<' token there is nothing and it expects a filename)
+        2. infile <      X (this is a syntax error because after the token there is nothing, and it expects a filename)

     In the 2nd example, 'infile' would be interpreted as a command